From the historical and enchanting Italian region of Tuscany

 Early Notables of the MacChiavello family (pre 1700)

 Prominent among members of the family was Niccol Macchiavelli, born in 1469 in Florence, who was a statesman, writer, politician, and philosopher.
-His most famous work, completed in 1532, is entitled The Prince, and in it, Macchiavelli describes the way in which a ruler must behave in order to maintain order...
-Another 102 words (7 lines of text) are included under the topic Early MacChiavello Notables in all our PDF Extended History products and printed products wherever possible.
+His most famous work, completed in 1532, is entitled The Prince, and in it, Macchiavelli describes the way in which a ruler must behave in order to maintain order and respect from the population.
+Machiavelli's ideas were very controversial and thus became famous, and are discussed in many modern history and politics lectures.
+Also famous...
+Another 76 words (5 lines of text) are included under the topic Early MacChiavello Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the MacChiavello family to the New World and Oceana